Each time you set out on the lakes and waterways with your boat, take time to review some basic safety tips.

 Keep in mind:

 - Half of all personal watercraft accidents involve operators with less than 20 hours of experience.
-Thirty-five percent involve riders under the age of 21.
+Thirty-five percent involve riders under age 21.

 - Keep enough air pressure in trailer tires.
 Low pressure at high speeds causes accidents.